Frequently Asked Questions

 A Treasury Account Symbol (TAS) is a code that allows us to identify critical information about each transaction that you report.

 You give the relevant code by putting together the appropriate information for each of several parts (for example, agency identifier, fiscal year, main account number, sub-account number, and so on).

 Because the new way of giving the right TAS for each transaction is made up of these parts (components), we call it a "Component TAS."

 Federal Program Agencies that must report transactions to Treasury's Bureau of Fiscal Services through a system like IPAC or FMS 224 must give both a TAS and a Business Event Type Code (BETC) for each transaction.

 Currently, FPAs report their TAS using a string format (e.g. 20X1801.1).
-FMS is adopting the Component TAS (Attachment B), in lieu of the String TAS (Attachment A).
+Fiscal Service is adopting the Component TAS (Attachment B), in lieu of the String TAS (Attachment A).
 There are many benefits to using separate, component pieces, such as having the ability to sort, filter, and analyze based on each independent piece.